Justin Kurtz: Playing career

 Kurtz was drafted 84th overall by the Winnipeg Jets in the 1995 NHL Entry Draft, but never played an NHL game for the franchise.
 His NHL debut did not come until the 2001-02 season with the Vancouver Canucks, after spending three seasons with the Manitoba Moose.
 He played 27 regular season games, scoring 3 goals and 8 points in what turned out to be his only season in the NHL.

-He spent another season with Manitoba before moving to Europe in 2003, playing in the Deutsche Eishockey Liga for the Krefeld Pinguine in a two-year spell.
+He spent another season with Manitoba before moving to Europe in 2003, playing in the Deutsche Eishockey Liga for the Krefeld Pinguine in two years.
 In 2005, he moved to the 2nd Bundesliga with EHC Wolfsburg Grizzly Adams, who were aiming to regain a place in the DEL having been relegated the previous season.
 However, they were unsuccessful and Kurtz returned to North America with the Worcester Sharks.

 In 2007, Kurtz moved to Italy, signing with HCJ Milano Vipers.
 After one year he left the club and moved to Nordsjælland Cobras of Denmark's Oddset Ligaen in 2008.
 Kurtz later enjoyed spells with Örebro HK in Sweden and Fischtown Pinguins of the German 2nd Bundesliga before joining the EHC Black Wings Linz of the Austrian Hockey League.
 He last played for the Dresdner Eislöwen of the 2nd Bundesliga before retiring from professional hockey in 2013.